 Some steps are hard to take, just because they've never been taken before.
-Peter has a decision he has to make.
-Kill and eat - or sit still and disobey?
+God wants to do an exciting work with Peter - take him to new places.
+Yet to obey God and go there, he has to step over a precedent.

-This was a tough decision for Peter - perhaps that's why God repeated the vision three times.
-Peter had to wrestle, and dissect truth from prejudice.
-Peter's conscience supported a prejudice he had to discard.
+This was a tough decision for Peter.
+Perhaps this is why God repeated the vision three times.
 Verse 15, "And a voice spoke to him again the second time, "What God has cleansed you must not call common."
 This was done three times.
 And the object was taken up into heaven again."

-On the rooftop in Joppa God was weaning Peter off religion so he could embrace His grace.
+Peter had to wrestle with the truth and end up discarding a prejudice.
+On the rooftop in Joppa, God was weaning Peter off religion so he could embrace grace.
 And perhaps this is what needs to happen in your life?

-Unlike religion, Christianity isn't a commitment to a principle, or prejudice, or precedent.
+Unlike religion, Christianity is NOT a commitment to a principle, or a prejudice, or a precedent.
 It's the pledge of allegiance to a person!
 It's all about Jesus!
 The Ruler always trumps the rules.
-The Lord overrides the Law.
+The Lord always overrides the Law.

-As followers of Jesus our conscience is bound to one passion: to please our Lord Jesus!
-We're not to follow religious expectations, or church traditions, or even the rules of our own making... we're to follow Jesus!
+A Christian's conscience is bound to one passion: to follow Jesus!
 Will you go where He sends you?
 Do what He says do?
 Love whoever He sends to your door?
-And realize there will always be a knock on your door...
+And there will always be a knock on your door!

 Verse 17, "Now while Peter wondered within himself what this vision which he had seen meant, behold, the men who had been sent from Cornelius had made inquiry for Simon's house, and stood before the gate."

 We get grace from God, but then we give grace to everyone around us.
-And it's the giving of God's grace that sends us on the grand adventure.
+And it's the giving of God's grace that makes life an adventure.
 Religion is uniform, and boring, and mechanical, and predictable.
 Grace is wild and wooly.
 It's the call of the wild!
-It's orthodox to believe in grace, but risky to practice grace.
+It's orthodox to believe in grace, but it's really risky to practice grace.

 Apply grace and you'll be criticized by religious folks.
-Dare to extend grace and you'll find yourself in uncomfortable places - with uncomfortable people - dealing with uncomfortable situations.
+Dare to extend grace and it'll put you in uncomfortable places, with uncomfortable people, dealing with uncomfortable situations.
+This happened to Peter.

-This is what happened to Peter.
-No sooner does God fold up the picnic blanket that three Gentiles - Romans no less - are knocking at his door...
+No sooner does God fold up the picnic blanket that three Gentiles - Romans no less - knock on his door.

 "And they called and asked whether Simon, whose surname was Peter, was lodging there.
 While Peter thought about the vision, the Spirit said to him, "Behold, three men are seeking you.
-Arise therefore, go down and go with them, (and I love the encouragement...) doubting nothing; for I have sent them."
-Legalistic leanings can be deeply ingrained in a person, and can derail their faith.
-That's why to take the path of grace you have to remove all doubts!
+Arise therefore, go down and go with them, (I love the encouragement that follows) doubting nothing; for I have sent them."

+Legalistic leanings can be deeply ingrained and can derail a faith.
+That's why to live in grace you have to remove all doubts.
+Act immediately and decisively!